FredericDesgreniers/SOEN422_project/Docs/Full-Scale/README.md

 ser.close()
 ```

-##### Code Explanation
-`serial.Serial('/dev/ttyO2',9600)` opens the uart2 port (ttyO2) for communication with a baudrate of 9600. `PySerial` itself [will call `os.open()`](https://github.com/pyserial/pyserial/blob/92d101613be41ecb2f2054c3f43a006fbe6f9966/serial/serialposix.py#L265) using the port name which will return a file descriptor, which in this case is a handle to the port.
+The `serial.Serial('/dev/ttyO2',9600)`call opens the uart2 port (ttyO2) for communication with a baudrate of 9600. `PySerial` itself [will call `os.open()`](https://github.com/pyserial/pyserial/blob/92d101613be41ecb2f2054c3f43a006fbe6f9966/serial/serialposix.py#L265) using the port name which will return a file descriptor, which in this case is a handle to the port.

 [`ser.readline()` from `io::IoBase`](https://docs.python.org/2/library/io.html#io.IOBase.readline) is a standard python method that reads a stream by calling the `IoBase::read()` method until a new line is found.